opf-labs/SPRUCE/ioe_hwj_text_colls/appraisomatic/README.md

 to put it politely!

 ** USAGE **

-This project requires you have Griffon and Groovy installed on your machine.
+To build the project you need Griffon and Groovy.
 It should then be possible to check out and run with:

 > griffon run-app

-alternatively, I've put the executable jar here:
+Alternatively, I've put the executable jar here:

 http://dl.dropbox.com/u/1806257/appraisomatic.jar

-Run as usual with:
+where the only requirement is Java and run as usual with:

 > java -jar appraisomatic.jar